msnehagup/biztalk-docs/biztalk/adapters-and-accelerators/lob-and-enterprise-2020-support.md

 This article lists the Line-of-Business (LOB) and Enterprise systems supported by `BizTalk Server 2020`.
 These details are about adapters installed with `BizTalk Server 2020` and `BizTalk Adapters for Enterprise Applications`

 > [!NOTE]
-> There is no seperate installation for BizTalk Adaper Pack (BAP).
-These are installed with BizTalk Server 2020 release onwards.
+> Applicable starting `BizTalk Server 2020`, `BizTalk Adapter Pack (BAP)` is included in BizTalk Server installation and requires no separate installation

 ## Supported LOB Systems